 Anyway, a couple of days ago I actually transferred Capital One miles from my own account for the first time, so in this post wanted to share my experience doing so.

 Which Capital One cards earn miles?

-As of now there are four Capital One credit cards that earn miles:
+As of now there are several Capital One credit cards that earn miles:

 Even though the miles are marketed as “Spark” miles on the business cards and “Venture” miles on the personal ones, for all practical purposes they’re the same, which is to say that they can be redeemed for the same amount, and can be transferred to the same airline loyalty programs at the same ratios.

 In both cases, I think the “premium” cards that earn 2x miles offer a better value proposition over the no-annual-fee versions.

 To which airlines can you transfer Capital One miles?

 As of now, Capital One has 14 airline mileage transfer partners, which are as follows: